jinancsl/KSNet/README.md

 # Knee-bone-and-cartilage-subregion-segmentation
-A bone and cartilage subregion segmentation network based on tissue segmentation and anatomical geometry, including code and fibular classification dataset.
+A knee bone and cartilage subregion segmentation network based on tissue segmentation and anatomical geometry, including code and fibular classification dataset.
 Upload the code and dataset after the paper is published.